hanleilei/leetcode/python/142_linked_list_cycle_II.md

         """
         slow = fast = head

-        //If they meet then there is a loop while slow and fast and fast.next:
+        # If they meet then there is a loop
+        while slow and fast and fast.next:
             slow = slow.next
             fast = fast.next.next

-            //To find the starting element where the loop starts if slow is fast:
+            # To find the starting element where the loop starts
+            if slow is fast:
                 fast = fast
                 slow = head